cmss13-devs/cmss13/.github/CONTRIBUTING.md

 There is no strict process when it comes to merging pull requests.
 Pull requests will sometimes take a while before they are looked at by a maintainer; the bigger the change, the more time it will take before they are accepted into the code.
 Every team member is a volunteer who is giving up their own time to help maintain and contribute, so please be courteous and respectful.
 Here are some helpful ways to make it easier for you and for the maintainers when making a pull request.

-* Make sure your pull request complies to the requirements outlined here
+- Make sure your pull request complies to the requirements outlined here

-* You are expected to have tested your pull requests if it is anything that would warrant testing.
+- You are expected to have tested your pull requests if it is anything that would warrant testing.
 Text only changes, single number balance changes, and similar generally don't need testing, but anything else does.
 This means by extension web edits are disallowed for larger changes.

-* You are going to be expected to document all your changes in the pull request.
+- You are going to be expected to document all your changes in the pull request.
 Failing to do so will mean delaying it as we will have to question why you made the change.
 On the other hand, you can speed up the process by making the pull request readable and easy to understand, with diagrams or before/after data.
 Should you be optimizing a routine you must provide proof by way of profiling that your changes are faster.

-* We ask that you use the changelog system to document your player facing changes, which prevents our players from being caught unaware by said changes - you can find more information about this [on this wiki page](http://tgstation13.org/wiki/Guide_to_Changelogs).
+- We ask that you use the changelog system to document your player facing changes, which prevents our players from being caught unaware by said changes - you can find more information about this [on this wiki page](http://tgstation13.org/wiki/Guide_to_Changelogs).

-* If you are proposing multiple changes, which change many different aspects of the code, you are expected to section them off into different pull requests in order to make it easier to review them and to deny/accept the changes that are deemed acceptable.
+- If you are proposing multiple changes, which change many different aspects of the code, you are expected to section them off into different pull requests in order to make it easier to review them and to deny/accept the changes that are deemed acceptable.

-* If your pull request is accepted, the code you add no longer belongs exclusively to you but to everyone; everyone is free to work on it, but you are also free to support or object to any changes being made, which will likely hold more weight, as you're the one who added the feature.
+- If your pull request is accepted, the code you add no longer belongs exclusively to you but to everyone; everyone is free to work on it, but you are also free to support or object to any changes being made, which will likely hold more weight, as you're the one who added the feature.
 It is a shame this has to be explicitly said, but there have been cases where this would've saved some trouble.

-* Please explain why you are submitting the pull request, and how you think your change will be beneficial to the game.
+- Please explain why you are submitting the pull request, and how you think your change will be beneficial to the game.
 Failure to do so will be grounds for rejecting the PR.

-* If your pull request is not finished, you may open it as a draft for potential review.
+- If your pull request is not finished, you may open it as a draft for potential review.
 If you open it as a full-fledged PR make sure it is at least testable in a live environment.
 Pull requests that do not at least meet this requirement will be closed.
 You may request a maintainer reopen the pull request when you're ready, or make a new one.

-* While we have no issue helping contributors (and especially new contributors) bring reasonably sized contributions up to standards via the pull request review process, larger contributions are expected to pass a higher bar of completeness and code quality *before* you open a pull request.
+- While we have no issue helping contributors (and especially new contributors) bring reasonably sized contributions up to standards via the pull request review process, larger contributions are expected to pass a higher bar of completeness and code quality -before- you open a pull request.
 Maintainers may close such pull requests that are deemed to be substantially flawed.
 You should take some time to discuss with maintainers or other contributors on how to improve the changes.

-* After leaving reviews on an open pull request, maintainers may convert it to a draft.
+- After leaving reviews on an open pull request, maintainers may convert it to a draft.
 Once you have addressed all their comments to the best of your ability, feel free to mark the pull as `Ready for Review` again.

 ## Good Boy Points